SSWConsulting/SSW.Rules.Content/rules/how-to-enter-an-expensify-receipt/rule.md

 3. Take a photo of the tax invoice ensuring the photo is clear and captures all invoice details
 4. For Xero Me to extract details automatically, tap "Analyze"
 5. Attachments and details such as invoice amounts, company and date should populate automatically
-6. Fill in the subject field with relevant information (e.g. "Scrum Master course - only 50% is to be reimbursed)
+6. Fill in the subject field with relevant information (e.g. "Scrum Course [50% Approved by: Penny]")
 7. Select "Paid with personal money - Reimbursable"
 8. Select the most appropriate account (e.g. "Office Amenities" account is used for lunch or office groceries)
 9. Tax rate will populate automatically based on default account settings